 Some experts recommend that by the time you retire, you should have 10 times your annual salary saved for retirement.
 There is currently a huge disparity in what we as a nation are saving and what we’re going to need when we’re older.
 So how do you bridge the gap?
 One option is with an IRA.

-An Individual Retirement Account is a savings account that gives you tax breaks to invest in your own future.
+An Individual Retirement Account is an account that gives you tax breaks to invest in your own future.
 It is one of the most effective ways for you to save for your retirement.

 Depending on the type of IRA in which you invest, money that you deposit into the account is either tax-free or tax-deferred.
 There are plenty of restrictions and rules, but the general idea is that you deposit money and avoid paying income tax.
 The catch, however, is that you’re unable to withdraw the money without penalty until you reach a certain age.

 There is a limit to the amount you can invest per year, so you should consider investing the maximum amount.
 After all, once the money is invested, there’s no limit to how much it can grow.
 There are reports of IRAs in the hundreds of millions of dollars.

 These grew largely out of stocks that grew or split and are a direct result of equity grown within the account.
 While there are no guarantees of your own account’s growth, the golden rule of retirement planning still applies: the earlier you start, the better.

 There are several different types of IRAs with the most common being a traditional IRA and a Roth IRA.
 There are a lot of similarities between the two, but also some significant differences.
 The one you choose depends on your current situation and future goals.

 What is a traditional IRA?

 A traditional IRA, sometimes referred to as a deductible IRA, is completely deductible from your income in the same year that you deposit funds into your account.
 If you earn $50,000 per year and invest $5,000 in a traditional IRA, you are taxed on only $45,000 of your income.